"Renewable Natural" Gas

 And someone has to pay - production costs for RNG are $20-$30/GJoule whereas current natural gas costs are only $4/GJoule.
 Existing customers will foot the bill for the higher cost of RNG and will in effect be subsidizing the new homeowners.

-RNG is safe to use in homes
+RNG is NOT safe in homes

-False.
-Whether it be RNG or ‘natural’ gas, burning methane indoors is a known health risk.
+TRUTH: Whether it be RNG or ‘natural’ gas, burning methane indoors is a known health risk.
 Nitrogen dioxide and other air contaminants released when cooking with gas increase a child’s risk of developing asthma by 24-42% and are known to aggravate COPD.
 Fugitive gases also leak from gas appliances (stoves, furnaces, fireplaces) even when they are off.

 There is no need to use RNG in homes.
 Safe, clean alternatives to natural gas already exist.
 RNG is a limited resource that is best saved for industries and situations where decarbonization is more difficult.